 We know what´s up in the Hanseatic city.
-Discover the top locations in Hamburg with prizeotel.
+Our design hotel in Hamburg offers the perfect location to discover all the city's top locations

 Hamburg, my pearl.
 This city is the best!
 The fascinating thing about Hamburg are the many different facets.
 Wealthy merchant city, elegant city, whicket Reeperbahn, historic Speicherstadt or Warehouse District, simple port area, non traditional and bold accommodations, modern port city… This cosmopolitan city doesn´t leave anything out.
 And there is one more thing, Hamburg has a loooot of water.
 Elbe and Alster define the cityscape and in between them there are numerous waterways, channels and the Fleete that are typical throughout the Hanseatic city.
 That doesn´t only look nice, but also provides the city with a great amount of quality free-time-activities.